semente/bak/README.md

 # Known issues

-- Is recommended that you do full backups (`-f`) if you have changed your `.bakignore` file. *bak* won't include a removed or modified pattern from this file that was changed before *lastfile* (`.bak`) in the next incremental backup.
+- It is recommended that you do full backups (`-f`) if you have changed your `.bakignore` file. *bak* won't include a removed or modified pattern from this file that was changed before *lastfile* (`.bak`) in the next incremental backup.
 A similar issue will occur when using the option `-s`.

 - When sending backups to multiple destinations, *lastfile*'s (`.bak`) last modification time won't be updated if *bak* failed for at least one destination.
-It means that next incremental backup will have duplicates files in the succeeded destination.
+It means that the next incremental backup will have duplicates files in the destinations that were updated successfully.
 It is not a big deal.

 - dry run (`-n`) option is not implemented yet